Bullying and harassment

 ACAS also provide further information on sexual harassment and assault.

-If you experience bullying by a patient/client or their relative(s) you should always report the incident to your manager, complete an incident form and keep a copy.
+If you experience bullying by a patient/client or their relative(s) you should always report the incident to your manager and complete an incident form and keep a copy.
 See our section above on sexual harassment if you experience this from a patient/client or a relative or other person in work.

 The Nursing and Midwifery Council (NMC) recognises that there are circumstances in which a nurse may justifiably feel the need to consider withdrawing care from a particular patient or client.
 These circumstances may include the threat, or perceived threat, of physical violence on the part of the patient or client.
 For more information please see our advice on violence in the workplace, refusal to treat and duty of care.